 \subsection{Isotropic cases: Pure EOS effect}

 To start with, we look at the completely isotropic case - magnetic field and anisotropy parameter $\kappa$ are both set to zero.
 This gives us an idea of the role that pure EOS effects play in the M-R relationship.
-M-R curves for the $npe\mu$ and $npe\mu-Y\Delta$ EOSs are displayed in Fig. \ref{mr_iso_plot}.
+M-R curves for the $npe\mu$ and $npe\mu-Y\Delta$ EOS are displayed in Fig. \ref{mr_iso_plot}.

-As expected, the stiffer $npe\mu$ EOSs give higher masses, with the maximum mass limit ($\rm{M}_{max}$) reaching as high as $2.57 M_\odot$ for the DDMEX EOS.
-The $npe\mu-Y\Delta$ EOSs, being softer, give a mass limit $\rm{M}_{max}$ of about $2.25 M_\odot$ (DDMEX).
+As expected, the stiffer $npe\mu$ EOS give higher masses, with the maximum mass limit ($\rm{M}_{max}$) reaching as high as $2.57 M_\odot$ for the DDMEX EOS.
+The $npe\mu-Y\Delta$ EOS, being softer, give a mass limit $\rm{M}_{max}$ of about $2.25 M_\odot$ (for the same DDMEX EOS).
 The results for the isotropic cases are shown in Table \ref{iso_table}.
 However, on computing the tidal deformability (Fig. \ref{tidal_iso_plot}) of these cases, it is clear that the nucleon-only cases all violate at least one of the observational upper bounds, while the hyperon-$\Delta$ admixed cases do not.
+These results are consistent with NS properties obtained in previous work in this line using the same EOS \cite{swl, eos_verify1, eos_verify2}.
 Nevertheless, as we will see in further results, the introduction of anisotropy and/or magnetic field helps to change the value of tidal deformability and even bring the nucleon-only cases below observational thresholds.
-But, based on energy considerations mentioned previously and the tidal deformability constraints, it appears that $npe\mu-Y\Delta$ cases are better favored overall.
+However, based on energy considerations mentioned previously and the tidal deformability constraints, it appears that $npe\mu-Y\Delta$ cases are better favored overall.
 For the rest of this analysis, we consider only the $npe\mu-Y\Delta$ admixed cases.

 \FloatBarrier

 \FloatBarrier